Amnesty: Up to 13,000 hanged in Syria's 'slaughterhouse'

 Another former detainee, Omar Alshogre, told The Associated Press the guards would come to his cell, sometimes three times a week, and call out detainees by name.

-"Then the sound would stop, and we would hear a big vehicle come and take them away," said Alshogre, who spent nine months in Saydnaya.
-Now 21, he lives in Sweden.
+Alshogre, 21, who spent nine months in Saydnaya and now lives in Sweden, said he would hear detainees being tortured.
+"Then the sound would stop," he said.

-Speaking in an interview from Stockholm via Skype, Alshogre described how he was forced to keep his eyes closed and his back to the guards while they abused or suffocated a cellmate.
+He described how at times he was forced to keep his eyes closed and his back to the guards while they abused or suffocated a cellmate.
 The body often would be left behind, or there would be a pool of blood in the cell for other prisoners to clean up.

-"We can tell from the sound of the prisoner as he dies behind us.
-He dies a meter away.
-I don't see anything, but I see with my ears," said Alshogre, who at age 17 moved among nearly 10 detention facilities in Syria for two years before he was taken to Saydnaya.

-Alshogre survived nine months in the prison, paying his way out in 2015 — a common practice.
-He suffered from tuberculosis and his weight fell to 35 kilograms (77 pounds).

 Two cousins detained with him in western Syria didn't survive, dying a year apart in a military intelligence detention facility.
 The younger one died in Alshogre's arms, deprived of food and so weak he was unable to walk to the bathroom on his own.